Glastonbury 2024: Fans react to the line-up

 Someone else wrote: “SZA headlining Glasto is wild to me but I also get it.”
 Another user posted: “I love SZA but she is not the right person to be headlining Glasto.”

-A fan said that this year’s line-up was “fabulous”, particularly “Coldplay, SZA, Burna, Jungle, London Grammar.”
+A fan said that this year’s line-up was “fabulous”, particularly “Coldplay, SZA, Burna [Boy], Jungle [and] London Grammar.”

 SZA’s latest record ‘SOS’ went to Number Two in the UK, and reached Number One on the Billboard 200 in the US.
 The LP was named Best Progressive R&B Album at the 2024 Grammys and earned a nomination for Album Of The Year.